FHDW2023Robocode/05robocode/README.md

 1. Set the `robotlocation` property in the `pom.xml` to your Robocode robots folder<br>
    In a tournament this could be a network fileshare or some other shared location.
 2. Import the Maven project into an IDE of your choice
-3. Change the name of the `de.oc.FirstRobot` Java and properties file to the name of your robot
+3. Change the name of the `de.fhdw.FirstRobot` Java and properties file to the name of your robot
 4. Set the new classname of your robot in the properties file
 5. Implement a superior robot
 6. Build the robot jar with the Maven command `mvn clean install`